Last editedOct 20223 min read

 Late payments tend to have a trickle-down effect throughout the supply chain.
 If one business doesn’t pay its supplier in a timely manner, that supplier is then unable to pay its own bills on time and so on.
 To solve this problem, the Prompt Payment Code was set up to facilitate smooth, on-time payments.
 Here’s what it looks like in practice.

-The Prompt Payment Code, or PPC, was created in 2008 by the UK government to transform payment culture and make it more efficient.
-It’s administered by the government’s Office of the Small Business Commissioner (SBC) on behalf of the Department of Business, Innovation and Skills (BIS) and is entirely voluntary to join.
+The government Prompt Payment Code, or PPC, was created in 2008 by the UK government to transform payment culture and make it more efficient.
+It’s administered by the government’s Office of the Small Business Commissioner (SBC) on behalf of the Department for Business, Energy & Industrial Strategy (BEIS) and is entirely voluntary to join.

 Purpose of the Prompt Payment Code